Salute to the Sun is a wonderful series of exercises, comprised of seven asanas performed in a particular sequence, combined with yoga breathing.

-Inhale as you roll your spine up, you can bend your knees to help protect your back.
-Bring your palms together, then reach your arms up and back, separating your hands.
+Inhale as you roll your spine up.
+You can bend your knees to help protect your back.
+Bring your palms together, then reach your arms up and back.

 Exhale as you bring your hands to your chest in Prayer Pose once again.

 Repeat the sequence as many times as you like, alternating the leg you step back or forward into Equestrian Pose.
-Lie down and rest for a few minutes when you’re finished.
+Lie down and take a brief rest when you’re finished.

 - Fully stretches your spine

 - Massages your internal organs

 - Brings balance to the various systems of the body